ProgramRikkyo University, Master of Social Development and Administration (MSDA) Course

 Our program is designed to equip students with skills and expertise essential for being future leaders in government, international businesses, non-governmental organizations, and international organizations.
 Students undergo the academic and research training through the required and elective coursework and the process of thesis writing.

-Our coursework curriculum consists of three groups: Required course in which students receive research guidance toward completion of the master’s thesis; Elective 1 course in which students nurture the basic problem-solving approach on subjects including qualitative research methods, philosophy, corporate social responsibilities, organizational theory, social development, research methodology, and human resource development; and Elective 2 courses in which students develop the academic and hands-on expertise on the fields of Sustainable Development Goals (SDGs), public management, and economics.
+Our coursework curriculum consists of three groups: Required courses in which students receive research guidance toward completion of the master's thesis; Elective 1 courses through which students nurture the basic problem-solving approach on subjects including qualitative research methods, philosophy, corporate social responsibilities, organizational theory, social development, research methodology, and human resource development; and Elective 2 courses through which students develop the academic and hands-on expertise on the fields of Sustainable Development Goals (SDGs), public management, and economics.

-In their first year, students take at least five Elective 1 courses related to social design, acquiring foundational knowledge and a capacity for logical thinking.
-In the second year, they take Elective 2 courses in line with their research interests and complete a Master’s thesis.
+In their first year, students may take at least five Elective 1 courses related to social design, acquiring foundational knowledge and strengthening their logical thinking ability.
+In the second year, they may take Elective 2 courses in line with their research interests and complete a Master's thesis.
 Through this combination of coursework and thesis writing process, students can acquire expertise in public policy and social design.

-The Master of Social Development and Administration Course (MSDA) of the Graduate Program in Business Administration Network and Social Organization offers a curriculum designed to foster highly skilled professionals.
-MSDA students undertake all courses in an English medium and ultimately produce a Master’s thesis.
-There is also a double degree program allowing students to earn a degree from both Rikkyo University and an international partner institution at the same time.
+The Master of Social Development and Administration (MSDA) Course of the Graduate School of Social Design Studies offers a curriculum designed to foster highly skilled professionals.
+MSDA students take all courses in English, and ultimately complete a Master's thesis.
+There is also a double-degree program allowing students to earn a degree from both Rikkyo University and an international partner institution at the same time.
 The 30 credits required for completion of the MSDA comprise the following:

 Number of Credits Required for Graduation